 - Pupil Dilation: To obtain a better view of the retina, the eye care professional may administer eye drops that cause your pupils to dilate (widen).
 Dilation allows more light to enter the eye and enables a more thorough examination of the retina’s structures.

 - Slit-Lamp Examination: Using a specialized microscope called a slit lamp, the doctor will examine the front structures of your eye, including the cornea, iris, and lens.
 This evaluation helps assess the overall health of your eye and rule out any abnormalities that may affect the retina.

 - Ophthalmoscopy: The optometrist or ophthalmologist will use an ophthalmoscope, a handheld instrument with a light source and magnifying lenses, to examine the interior structures of your eye.
-They will carefully examine the retina, optic nerve, blood vessels, and macula for signs of disease, damage, or abnormalities.
+Retina specialist in Miami, FL will carefully examine the retina, optic nerve, blood vessels, and macula for signs of disease, damage, or abnormalities.

 - Retinal Imaging: Advanced imaging technologies, such as optical coherence tomography (OCT) or fundus photography, may be used to capture detailed images of the retina.
 These images provide a cross-sectional view of the retina, allowing for a more in-depth analysis and detection of any abnormalities.

 - Additional Tests: Depending on your specific needs and the findings of the initial examination, additional tests may be conducted.
 These may include fluorescein angiography, which involves injecting a dye into your arm to evaluate blood flow in the retina, or visual field testing to assess your peripheral vision.